COUNTIFS

 Examples 🔗

 Suppose you have a data set containing sales figures for different months and want to count the number of months where the sales exceeded $10,000.
-The COUNTIFS formula would be: =COUNTIFS(A2:A13, ">10000")
+You can use the COUNTIFS formula like this: =COUNTIFS(A2:A13, ">10000")

 Imagine you have another data set with sales figures and corresponding regions, and you want to count the number of sales exceeding $8,000 in the 'West' region.
-The COUNTIFS formula would be: =COUNTIFS(A2:A13, ">8000", B2:B13, "West")
+Use the COUNTIFS formula in this way: =COUNTIFS(A2:A13, ">8000", B2:B13, "West")

 Notes 🔗